SiliconLabs/wiseconnect/examples/featured/low_power/twt_tcp_client/readme.md

 ## TWT Recommendations

 1. Use sl_wifi_target_wake_time_auto_selection with appropriate Rx Latency input according to the use case as it has improved design over sl_wifi_enable_target_wake_time.
-Also, it handles network level disconnections such as ARP, Embedded MQTT and TCP connections.
+Also, it handles network level disconnections such as ARP, Embedded MQTT, and TCP connections.
 It has better user interface and simplifies TWT usage.
 2. iTWT setup is recommended after IP assignment/TCP connection/application connection.
 3. When using sl_wifi_target_wake_time_auto_selection API, Rx Latency should be less than TCP / ARP Timeouts at the remote side.
 4. When using sl_wifi_enable_target_wake_time API, TWT interval configured should be less than TCP / ARP Timeouts at the remote side.
-5. For iTWT, GTK Interval Should be kept maximum possible value or zero.
-If GTK interval is not configurable, recommended TWT interval (in case of sl_wifi_enable_target_wake_time) / RX Latency (in case of sl_wifi_target_wake_time_auto_selection API) is less than 4sec.
+5. For iTWT, GTK Interval should be kept at the maximum possible value or zero.
+If GTK interval is not configurable, recommended TWT interval (in case of sl_wifi_enable_target_wake_time) / RX Latency (in case of sl_wifi_target_wake_time_auto_selection API) is less than 4 sec.
 6. When sl_wifi_enable_target_wake_time API is used, configuring TWT Wake interval beyond 1 min might lead to disconnections from the AP.
-Recommended to use TWT wakeup interval less than or equal to 1 min.
+We recommend using a TWT wakeup interval less than or equal to 1 min.
 7. WLAN Keep Alive timeout should **not** be disabled when sl_wifi_target_wake_time_auto_selection API is used or when unannounced TWT session is set up using sl_wifi_enable_target_wake_time API.
-It is recommended to use WLAN Keep Alive timeout of 30 sec which is the default timeout even if not configured specifically by the user.
+We recommend using WLAN Keep Alive timeout of 30 sec, which is the default timeout even if not configured specifically by the user.

 ## Soc Mode:

 ### Without Tickless Mode:

 The M4 processor is configured to be in sleep mode.
-The M4 processor can be woken in several ways as mentioned below:
+The M4 processor can be woken in several ways as described below:

-- ALARM timer-based - In this method, an ALARM timer is run that wakes the M4 processor up periodically every **ALARM_PERIODIC_TIME** time period.
+- ALARM timer-based - In this method, an ALARM timer runs and wakes the M4 processor periodically.
-  - We can enable the ALARM timer-wakeup by adding the preprocessor macro "SL_SI91X_MCU_ALARM_BASED_WAKEUP" for the example.
+  - We can enable the ALARM timer-wakeup by setting the macros "SL_ENABLE_CALENDAR_WAKEUP_SOURCE" and "ENABLE_ALARM" to '1'.
-  - In the Project explorer pane, expand as follows wiseconnect3_sdk_xxx > components > device > silabs > si91x > mcu > drivers > peripheral_drivers > src folder and open sl_si91x_m4_ps.c file.
-Configure **ALARM_PERIODIC_TIME**, in seconds, in sl_si91x_m4_ps.c
+  - We can configure the periodic alarm time by setting the macro "ALARM_TIME_MSEC" to a specific value.
 - Button press-based (GPIO) - In this method, the M4 processor wakes up upon pressing a button (BTN0).
-  - We can enable the Button press-based wakeup by adding the preprocessor macro "SL_SI91X_MCU_BUTTON_BASED_WAKEUP" for the example.
+  - We can enable the Button press-based wakeup by setting the macro "ENABLE_NPSS_GPIO_2" to '1'.
-  - Installation of GPIO component present at Device/Si91x/MCU/Peripheral UC path is required for Button Based Wakeup.
 - Wireless-based - When an RX packet is to be received by the NWP, the M4 processor is woken up.
-  - We can enable the Wireless-wakeup by adding the preprocessor macro "SL_SI91X_MCU_WIRELESS_BASED_WAKEUP" for the example.

 ### Tickless Mode

 In Tickless Mode, the device enters sleep based on the idle time set by the scheduler.
 The device can be awakened by two methods: SysRTC or a wireless signal.

-- **SysRTC (System Real-Time Clock)**: By default, the device uses SysRTC as the wakeup source.
+- **System Real-Time Clock (SysRTC)**: By default, the device uses SysRTC as the wakeup source.
 The device will enter sleep mode and then wake up when the SysRTC matches the idle time set by the scheduler.

 - **Wireless Wakeup**: The device can also be awakened by a wireless signal.
 If this signal is triggered before the idle time set by the scheduler, the device will wake up in response to it.

-## Test the application
+## Test the Application

 Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:

 - Build the application.
-- Flash, run and debug the application.
+- Flash, run, and debug the application.

 - Application prints